btaba/genesis-speed-benchmark/franka/vs_mjx/README.md

 Tested on RTX 4090, reporting steps per second.

 Below is a best effort to replicate the comparison 2.2.1 from the blog post.
-"Genesis (no collision)" should be compared to "MJX Newton LU5 - No Contact".
 Only joint limits are being tested here.
+"Genesis (no collision)" should be compared to "MJX Newton LU5 - No Contact" (Newton solver + loop unroll 5 + disable contact).
 "MJX old script" roughly matches what was reported in the blog post.
 I can't exactly replicate the Genesis numbers from the blog post (they look somewhat ballpark except for 1024).

 | Batch Size | 1024 | 8192 | 16384 |
 |---|---|---|---|